Lydian is the fourth mode of the major scale and brings a maj7#11 sound to your major family soloing ideas, especially Imaj7 and IVmaj7 chords.

 In this case, the legend for each symbol would be:

 - M = Major Interval

 - A = Augmented Interval

-You can also think of the upper notes as extensions of the Lydian scale, rather than lower notes.
+You can also think of the upper notes as extensions of the Lydian mode, rather than lower notes.

 This means that you think of Lydian with this pattern: